viniciocoelho/viniciocoelho/README.md

 - 👋 Hi, I’m Vinicio Coelho
-- 👀 I’m interested in web development using JavaScript and PHP
+- 👀 I’m interested in web development using JavaScript and React, and in MQL4
-- 🌱 I’m currently learning ReactJS and Laravel
+- 🌱 I’m currently learning ReactJS and MQL4
-- 💞️ I’m looking to collaborate on JavaScript and PHP projects
+- 💞️ I’m looking to collaborate on JavaScript and MQL4 projects
-- 📫 Reach me on coelhocvcg@gmail.com
+- 📫 Reach me on coelhocvcg@gmail.com or on my LinkedIn

 ##
  <div>